kalendar/assessments/srl/strategies/managing_time/medium-summary.md

 Please read the time management strategies below AND click on the **More Info** button to learn more about time management strategies.

-1. Set aside regular times to study *multiple days* in advanced of a due date.
+1. Set aside regular times to study *multiple days* in advance of a due date.
 2. Prioritize tasks based on the most important things you need to study, such as studying the most difficult things first.
 3. Use a calendar to remind yourself of upcoming assignments and understand how other activities could conflict with your time to study.